Lucas-mother3/suckless-utils/README.md

 ## Notes

+### eww notes

+The weather widget is pretty barebones as of now.
+Report bugs if found.

 ### Configuration notes

 The bare essentials of my dotfiles are located in the `config` directory.
 This includes `spmenu`, `picom` and `ncmpcppp`.